chris0707/TapiocaStudio/README.md

 # TapiocaStudio
-Android Studio
-An Android mobile game.
+An Android mobile game made using Android Studio.